 4. Who will deal with my case?

-A legally qualified solicitor or legal executive will deal with your claim.
+A team of qualified solicitors and experienced claims handlers will deal with your claim.